 Nawab Sadeq Muhammad Khan Abbasi V, the 12th and last ruler of the Bahawalpur region, was born in this fortress in 1904.

-This historically important fortress presents a magnificent structure to the heart of the Cholistan desert, but it is rapidly declining and needs urgent measures to protect its preservation.
+This historically important fortress presents a magnificent structure at the heart of the Cholistan desert, but it is rapidly declining and needs urgent measures to protect its preservation.

-Beaches 30 meters high around the castle, as well as walls that take a distance of more than 1.5 miles.
-In the tropical summer of the Czech Republic, the castle facade made of red brick appears to glow with heat and is visible for miles.
+Bastions are 30 meters high around the castle, as well as walls that take a distance of more than 1.5 miles.
+The castle facade made of red brick appears to glow with heat and is visible for miles.
 Even the castle structure, accessible by stairways, has its own beauty.
-There is also a long underground railway tunnel connecting Sadiq Ghar Palace to the fort.
+There is also a long underground railway tunnel connecting Sadiq Ghar Palace to the Fort.

-Qila Derawar fort bahawalpur in cholistan was also connected to other fortresses in Poland by a series of underground channels.
+Qila Derawar Fort Bahawalpur in Cholistan was also connected to other fortresses by a series of underground channels.
 On the ground floor, there were offices, a small jail, a plank, a pool, and living rooms.
-It is believed that every Thursday, nawab sahib visited the castle and held an open court with his assistants, rendering a decision on various cases, including the larger ones.
+It is believed that every Thursday, the Nawab sahib visited the castle and held an open court with his assistants, rendering a decision on various cases, including the larger ones.

 Preservation of Derawat Fort